 Product and service experience questionnaires are surveys in which customers describe their experience using your products or services.
 After creating such a questionnaire, you can publish it on your website so that long-term customers can fill it in.
 Please note that these types of surveys are different from quick one-question surveys.

 Typically, these surveys are longer and much more detailed.
-Our recommendation would be to request this type of feedback from customers who have already responded positively to shorter feedback requests or who use your products often.
+Our recommendation is to request this type of feedback from customers who have already responded positively to shorter feedback requests or who use your products often.

 After receiving customer feedback, it is essential to thank the customer for their input.
 For example, if you’re using a conversational method, you can end the conversation by thanking the customer for their time and for giving valuable feedback.